dlly11/Vagrant-With-Quartus/README.md

     * Try opening Modelsim.
 Repeat above with Modelsim.
     * Dolphin is the default file explorer in KDE.
 Open an instance of Dolphin and check if the fpga_gui folder is present.
 Open it and double click `run.sh`.
 Did it open the simulator?

+## DESim
+The DESim is an open source simulator / gui for the DE1-SoC board.
+This is available on Windows and Linux and you are free to install it directly onto Windows if you wish.
+It is included in this virtual machine so you can avoid the set up.
+Here is how to use it:

+1. Opening the simulator.
+    On the desktop there should be an icon that called Simulator.
+If you click on this it should open.

+    **NOTE**: If there is no icon on the desktop for this.
+Nagivate to ~/DESim/ and click in run.sh
+2. Running a demo.
+   1. Click "Open Project" at the top.
+   2. Open the folder ~/DESim/demos/LED_HEX/
+   3. Click Compile Testbench
+   4. Click Start Simulation
+   5. Once the dialog to the left saus "Connected to the simulator" you can start changing the switchs and the push buttons.
+3. Running your own code.
+   1. The recommended way to do this is to first create a new folder where you will be testing your code.
+   2. Copy the LED_HEX demo files into your new folder.
+   3. Modify the file top.v to use your own design rather than the LED_HEX module.
+   4. Repeat the steps seen in Running a demo.

+Feel free to explore the other demos included.
+There are some issues with the vga display demos.
+This may have been fixed in the original git repository.

 ## Troubleshooting